Lil' Miss murder: Potentially related cases

 Law enforcement has suspected that Kimmell's murder may have been part of a pattern of serial killings, known as the Great Basin Murders, which took place between 1983 and 1996 in Wyoming.
 Most of the victims were young women who initially disappeared, only to be later found murdered.
-Because Kimmell's body was located in a popular fishing spot (creating a public spectacle) and that her car was buried on his property (kept as a trophy) it is believed that Eaton exhibited some of the tell-tale signs of being a serial killer.
+Because Kimmell's body was located in a popular fishing spot (creating a public spectacle) and her car was buried on his property (kept as a trophy) it is believed that Eaton exhibited some of the tell-tale signs of being a serial killer.

 Amy Wroe Bechtel, a woman who disappeared in 1997 from Lander, Wyoming, is considered by law enforcement to be among the Great Basin killer's potential victims.
 Bechtel disappeared while going for a run outside Lander.
 When her husband returned home at 4:30 p.m., she was not home.
 Bechtel's white Toyota station wagon was found parked off a dirt road in the Shoshone Forest.
 No trace of Bechtel has been found but subsequent investigation placed Eaton on business in the area around the time of the disappearance.